-The building that now houses Cafe Margarita, once known as Nellie Cashman’s Restaurant is a 1959, upgraded replica of the original adobe.
-Inside is like stepping back in time, with wooden tables, decor expected in a Mexican/Italian restaurant in the era in which it first was built.
+The building that now houses Cafe Margarita, once known as Nellie Cashman’s Restaurant, is an upgraded 1959 replica of the original adobe.
+Stepping inside is like stepping back in time, with wooden tables, and decor expected in a Mexican/Italian restaurant from the Old West.

 There is a patio/courtyard on the side of the restaurant, with rooms located around the patio.
-While the rooms are no longer hotel rooms, the rooms I’m sure are being used for a variety of purposes.
-This building was probably renovated a few times throughout the 20th century to bring it up to code, modernize the kitchen area, etc. but being careful to stay within the guidelines of the National Register of Historic District Landmarks.
+They are no longer used as hotel rooms.
+The building was probably renovated a few times throughout the 20th century to bring it up to code (to modernize the kitchen area, etc.) but the owners have been careful to stay within the guidelines of the National Register of Historic District Landmarks.